Patrick-W-McMahon/JQuery-Form-Validator/README.md

 This will give a module all the access it needs to validate the fields and add errors.

-Review the examples to see how easy it is to use.
+Review the examples to see how easy it is to use this plugin.